machawk1/Mink/README.md

 ## Development

 Chrome supports debugging extensions by loading them from the local file system.
-To do this, go to `Window > Extensions`, enabled the `Developer mode` switch, click the `Load unpacked` button, and select the `mink-plugin` directory in the working directory clone of this repository.
+To do this, go to `Window > Extensions`, enable the `Developer mode` switch, click the `Load unpacked` button, and select the `mink-plugin` directory in the working directory clone of this repository.

 For packaging the extension and releasing a new version, enter the `mink-plugin` directory, type